Stan125/GREA/README.md

 ### News

-16.05.2015 - First version of GREA was wrapped up into a package
+16.05.2016 \* First version of GREA was wrapped up into a package

-22.05.2015 - `shiny::fileInput` dependency replaced with `fileChoose()` function
+22.05.2016 \* `shiny::fileInput` dependency replaced with `fileChoose()` function

-26.05.2015 - Big structural revamp: Add-In now pastes the proper function to parse the file right into the console!
+26.05.2016 \* Big structural revamp: Add-In now pastes the proper function to parse the file right into the console!

-18.06.2015 - Now relies heavily on [rio](https://cran.r-project.org/web/packages/rio/README.html), therefore supporting way more filetypes.
+18.06.2016 \* Now relies heavily on [rio](https://cran.r-project.org/web/packages/rio/README.html), therefore supporting way more filetypes.

+21.07.2016 \* New Advanced Options Tab: Adds the ability to \* Specify own NA values \* Specify own column separators \* Skip rows when reading data \* Encode text-delimited files

 ### Installation